 David Gunkel, Ph.D., DePaul University, Distinguished Teaching Professor

-Andrea Guzman, Ph.D., University of Illinois at Chicago, assistant professor
+Andrea L. Guzman, Ph.D., University of Illinois at Chicago, assistant professor

 Janice D. Hamlet, Ph.D., Ohio State University, associate professor